 - 3/4 cup vegan stick buter , slightly softened

 - 2 tablespoons almond milk , or any plant-based milk

 - 1/2 teaspoon almond extract (optional)

-In a medium bowl, whisk flour, salt, and baking powder, combine well.
+In a medium bowl, whisk flour and salt together to combine well.